Toyota 2000GT: Styling

-The 2000GT incorporated many classic 1960s gran turismo design elements.
+The 2000GT incorporated many classic 1960s Gran Turismo design elements.
 Nozaki's styling was inspired by the E-type Jaguar.
 Its smoothly flowing bodywork featured pop-up headlights above large plexiglass covered driving lamps flanking the grille similar to those on the Toyota Sports 800.
 Bumpers were minimal, and the car was extremely low, just 116 cm (45.7 in) to the highest point of the roof.
 Despite a custom open-top version built for the James Bond film You Only Live Twice, a factory-produced convertible was never offered.

 The interior offered comfortable, if cramped, accommodation and luxury touches such as a walnut or rosewood veneer dashboard inlays provided by Yamaha's musical instrument woodworking facilities, and an auto-signal seeking radio tuner.
 Road & Track was impressed, considering the interior suited to a "luxurious GT" and calling the 2000GT an impressive car "in which to sit or ride - or simply admire."
+An electric clock and a stopwatch were installed in the dashboard below the radio and above the climate controls.

 In August 1969, the front was modified slightly, making the driving lamps smaller and changing the shape of the turn signals.
 The rear turn signals were enlarged at the same time, and some alterations were made to modernise the interior.
 The last few vehicles were fitted with air conditioning and had automatic transmission as an option.
 These cars had an additional scoop fitted underneath the grille to supply air to the A/C unit.

 Drivetrain

-The engine was a longitudinally mounted 1988 cc straight-6 (the 3M) based on the engine in the top-of-the-line Toyota Crown sedan.
+The engine was a longitudinally mounted 1988 cc straight-6 (the 3M) sourced from the Toyota Crown (S50) sedan.
 It was transformed by Yamaha into a sports car engine by coupling three 2-barrel Mikuni-Solex 40 PHH carburetors to a new DOHC head that produced 150 PS at 6,600 rpm and 175 Nm at 5,000 rpm.

 Nine special MF-12 models were also built with the larger but lower power output SOHC 2.3 L 2M-B engine, which produced 140 PS at 5,800 rpm and 201 Nm at 3,800 rpm of torque.

 Fitted with a five-speed manual transmission, the rear wheel drive car was available with three different final drives.
 A 4.375 ratio axle car was claimed to be capable of reaching 135 mph (217 km/h) and achieve 7.59 L/100 km.

-Both a limited slip differential and all-round power-assisted disc brake, a first for a Japanese car, were standard.
-The suspension was coil springs attached to double wishbones at all four wheels.
-It was also the first Toyota to offer rack and pinion steering as Toyota wanted to establish that this was a world class sports car.
-The dashboard mounted emergency brake gripped the rear discs directly should the primary braking system fail.
+Both a limited slip differential and all-around power-assisted disc brake, a first for a Japanese car, were standard.
+The suspension was coil springs attached to double wishbones at all four wheels installed on a backbone chassis and rode on 15-inch Magnesium alloy wheels.
+It was also the first Toyota to offer rack and pinion steering as Toyota wanted to establish that this was a world-class sports car.
+The dashboard-mounted emergency brake gripped the rear discs directly should the primary braking system fail.